Group

 Collaboration and knowledge exchange is at the heart of our research.
 Our group contributes significantly to research and practice within the School, across the University and other academic, industry and non-profit organisations nationally and internationally, and plays a key role in the development of Early Career Researchers at NTU.

-Design Matter provide contract research, innovation and consultancy to industry and external partners providing knowledge exchange pathways for the effective application of our research into societal and economic impact.
+Design Matter provide contract research, innovation and consultancy to industry and external partners providing knowledge exchange pathways for the effective application of our research into societal, industrial and economic impact.

 Research Themes